vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 As you can see, `IS NULL` is useful when combined with `WHERE` to figure out what data you're missing.

-Often, you will also want to filter out missing values so you only get results which are not `NULL`.
+Sometimes, you'll want to filter out missing values so you only get results which are not `NULL`.
 To do this, you can use the `IS NOT NULL` operator.

-For example:
+For example, this query gives the names of all people whose birth dates are *not* missing in the `people` table.

 ```
 SELECT name